Imtiaz-laskar/Imtiaz-laskar/README.md

 Examining the legal, ethical, and governance challenges created by synthetic media, generative AI, and the protection of identity in the digital age.

-✍️ More articles and research notes available on Medium.
+✍️ More writing, articles, and notes available on Medium.

 ---